vshl-ptl/magento/README.md

 magento
 =======
-Includes scripts related to magento stuff i haave worked on
+Includes scripts related to magento stuff i have worked on